 "I mean, why?" she persisted.
 "You're dead tired, you probably want to sleep but you're still glad to see me.
 Wait a minute," she suddenly smiled brightly, her grin lighting up her whole face.
 "Does this mean we're really good friends now?"

-"Ian, something is wrong!"
-She scooted closer to me, almost pressed against my side.
+"Okay seriously," she frowned, scooting closer to me, almost pressed against my side.
 Her hand fluttered to rest on my forehead and she brushed my hair back.
 "Come on, talk to me."

 I suddenly resolved to tell her, to do it; just do it.
 I sat up, the movement bringing us slightly closer.
 "Fine, let's talk," I said, looking at her upturned face.
 For a short second, I reveled in the delight of being taller; I loved it when a girl had to look up to talk to me.
 Then I went back to business.